 On May 20, 1936 the restoration work was complete.
 The apartment then became the Pasteur Museum and Dr Legroux was appointed as its manager.

-The Pasteur Museum has since become a place of remembrance.
 Both a science and art museum, it is also a rare testimony to late 19th-century decorative art.